lucidBrot/einz/protocols/documentation_Messages.md

 >
 > + *"not unique"* if the same username was already registered by a different IP
 > + "already registered" if the same IP already has registered a username
+> + *"empty"* if the username is the empty string.
+This is reserved for the server

 ```JSON
 {